my-cumbria-logo, my-cumbria-logo Toggle navigation

 These tasks can easily be divided with you and your flatmates.
 The university provides a rota but do feel free to make your own as a group if that is what works best.

-Dealing with homesickness:
+• Dealing with homesickness

 Moving away from home is a big step in everyone's life, but here at the University of Cumbria we want to make that process as smooth as possible.
 It is important to remember that homesickness is common when moving away from home, and you are not alone.
 The National Union of Students (NUS) states that homesickness affects between 50-70% of students during the first few months at university.

-And leaving you to think:
+And leave you to think:

 • “I want to go home”